puppetlabs/puppet-docs/source/facter/3.0/custom_facts.md

 based on site-specific data that just isn't available via Facter, or perhaps you'd like to include it in a template.

-Since you can't include arbitrary ruby code in your manifests, the best solution is to add a new fact to Facter.
+Since you can't include arbitrary Ruby code in your manifests, the best solution is to add a new fact to Facter.
 These additional facts can then be distributed to Puppet clients and are available for use in manifests and templates, just like any other fact would be.

 ## The Concept

-You can add new facts by writing snippets of ruby code on the Puppet master.
-Puppet will then use [Plugins in Modules](/guides/plugins_in_modules.html) to distribute the facts to the client.
+You can add new facts by writing snippets of Ruby code on the Puppet master.
+Puppet then uses [Plugins in Modules][] to distribute the facts to the client.

 ## Loading Custom Facts

 Facter offers a few methods of loading facts:

-* $LOAD\_PATH, or the ruby library load path
+* `$LOAD\_PATH`, or the Ruby library load path
 * The `--custom-dir` command line option.
 * The environment variable 'FACTERLIB'